Boat Loan Terms: How Long Can You Finance a Boat?

 Rates depend on elements like loan size, consumer credit score and whether the vessel is new or used.
-Prime-loan rates for those with the best credit range from about 5-7%, according to Coburn.
+Prime-loan rates for those with the best credit range from about 5% to 7%, according to Coburn.
 Term length is usually 15 to 20 years; for example, if you have a loan in the $25,000 range, you may be able to finance it for 15 years.
 Higher loan amounts often equate to longer boat loan terms.
-Keep in mind that a down payment is typically 15-20% and is required by many lenders.
+Keep in mind that a down payment is typically 15% to 20% and is required by many lenders.

 These are some of the more widely used types of boat loans: